Poetry: The State of the Art

 that demanded unpublished poetry were applying a Mafia-like "kiss of death" to

 crowd and accept previously published poems.
-I also had the odd notion that no
+(I also had the rebellious notion that no

 I chose to feature neglected poems that struck me as far superior to the madding

-crowd of mediocre poems.
-In addition to the three poems mentioned above: "Bread
+crowd of mediocre ones.
+In addition to the three poems mentioned above, some of

 and Music" by Conrad Aiken, "Servitude" by Anne Reeve Aldrich, "How Long the